mjdave/tui/README.md

 This means mjscript can solve two problems.
 You can use it as a fast and small scripting language, that also happens to have built in serialization support from/to both binary and human readable data formats.

 Or you can use it as a data format and serialization library.
-Where you might have used XML, JSON, plists, or other ways of storing and sharing data, mjscript reads JSON out of the box, while adding a bunch of new features:
+Where you might have used XML, JSON, plists, or other ways of storing and sharing data, mjscript reads JSON out of the box, while adding a bunch of new features.

+# Features & Usage/Examples

-# A single object is valid
+## A single object is valid
 This is a valid mjscript file:
 ```lua
 42
 ```
-If you loaded it, the MJRef* you got would be an MJNumber with the value of 42.
+If you loaded it, the MJRef* you got would be an MJNumber with the value of 42. //todo

 This is also valid file that will give us an MJTable with array elements:
 ```lua
 42, coconut, vec3(1,2,3), true, nil, {x=10}
 ```

-# Reads JSON
+## Reads JSON
 This is the same data in JSON. mjscript can read this too, as it treats ":" and "=" the same, "{" and "[" the same, and doesn't require commas or quotes, but doesn't mind them either.
 ```json
 [